How Fairytale Town Began

 Since opening our gates in 1959, Fairytale Town has delighted millions of guests, inspiring imagination, creativity and literacy.
 A 1979 history of Fairytale Town in the park archives notes that between opening day of August 29, 1959 and March 1979, Fairytale Town welcomed 5,346,546 visitors through Humpty Dumpty’s gates.
 Today, approximately 230,000 guests from more than 100 zip codes and 30 counties visit Fairytale Town annually.
 Fairytale Town serves a wide audience from a variety of socioeconomic backgrounds and geographic areas.
 Fairytale Town also serves low-income school children and disabled children with free admission.

 Now supported primarily by the public, this children’s park reinvests its revenues in park maintenance, programs and operations.
 As the 1956 brochure predicted, Fairytale Town’s “nominal admission charge” for each guest, partnered with the continuing support of the community, has helped Fairytale Town remain “self-sustaining.”

-In preparation for its 50th anniversary year, Fairytale Town made significant capital improvements to the park.
+In preparation for its 50th anniversary year in 2009, Fairytale Town made significant capital improvements to the park.
 The Mother Goose Stage was erected, interactive literacy signs were added to five of the sets to assist parents in remembering the rhymes, and to help children learn about letter sounds and sight words.
 The chain link and barbed wire perimeter fence was replaced with a wrought iron fence, the crumbling asphalt walkways were replaced with fresh concrete, and a new play set – The Yellow Brick Road – was brought to life.
 These improvements were made to ensure the park remains as magical for the children of today and tomorrow as it was when it opened in 1959.